chandings/folder-creator/README.md

 |-st, --saveTemplate &lt;template-name&gt;|Saves (overwrites if exists) the template with the given name.
 Must be used with --templatePath option.
 Folder template is not created.
 |-tn, --templateName &lt;template-name&gt;|Create the folder template using the template saved with the given name.
 |-n, --name &lt;name&gt;                  |When used with -ct / --createTemplate this would replace the provided text with &lt;name&gt; before the template is saved.
 Otherwise this would replace all &lt;name&gt; in the template with the provided option.
 If not provided it will be replaced with the argument.
+|-d, --default|Create using default template.
+If no default is set this will create an empty folder if an argument is provided.
 |-v, --verbose                      |Show detailed messages.
 |-md, --makeDefault &lt;make-default&gt;  |will make the provided template name as default.
 This will override the previous default.
 |-h, --help                         |display help for command